StefanoPernat/iOS-Programming/README.md

 In this chapter I learned how to use stackviews to made much more consistent views, with less constraint, I learned also to lauch a new ViewController using the segue mechanism

 ## UINavigation Controller

+In this chapter I learned about using the NavigationViewController, UIBarButtonItem and also a litte bit of UITapGestureRecognizer

+> Change from QWERTY keyboard to Number Pad of DetailViewController